3 Not-to-Miss Scenic Routes to Ride or Drive

 Start in the seaside town of Port Angeles, the largest community in the northern peninsula.
 While in Port Angeles, check out the Olympic National Park main visitor center and take a ride to Hurricane Ridge.
 The 18-mile access road packs plenty of turns and a spectacular view at the top.
-Riders can also hop the Black Ball Ferry across the strait to explore Victoria, British Columbia, and Vancouver Island, although, for now, the border with Canada remains closed because of COVID-19.
-Check for updates online.
+Riders can also hop the Black Ball Ferry across the strait to explore Victoria, British Columbia, and Vancouver Island.

 Leave Port Angeles and head west on Highway 101.
 A few miles out of town, turn off toward Neah Bay to follow the Strait of Juan de Fuca Scenic Byway.
 The best of the Pacific Northwest fills the senses as the road passes through lush green landscapes, showing off water views and taking in ocean breezes.
 Canada is a mere 14 miles across this busy shipping channel connecting the ports of Seattle and Vancouver, British Columbia, with trading partners around the world.